 The wildly overgrown land is cleared and prepared, building materials are organised and transported to the project site.
 Blocks are moulded and trenches for the wall foundation along the property boundaries are dug.
 All by muscle power and manual labour of the local workers!

 It is time!
-Two adjoining plots of land (each 80x80m; a total of 12,800 m²) in Fiaso are bought, or more precisely, leased.
+Two adjoining plots of land in Fiaso are bought, or more precisely, leased.
 In Ghana the land always remains in the possession of the government, one can only acquire it through a lease contract up to 99 years with the Ghana Land Commission.
 This lease period can be extended upon expiry.

 With a stream adjacent to the land, the site offers optimal conditions for the cultivation of bamboo and thus enables training in bamboo cultivation, care and harvesting on the project site.